business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-Although non-residents are expected to undergo the same process as those living in the U.S. when forming a business, there are conditions and limitations specific to foreigners that you must know.
-For instance, setting up a bank account, securing a visa and dealing with international tax regulations can become complicated processes for non-residents.
+Although nonresidents are expected to undergo the same process as those living in the U.S. when forming a business, there are conditions and limitations specific to foreigners that you must know.
+For instance, setting up a bank account, securing a visa and dealing with international tax regulations can become complicated for nonresidents.

 1. Company structure

-1. Limited Liability Company (LLC): An LLC is a formal legal structure that separates personal assets from company debts.
-The primary benefit of an LLC is providing protection from liability during litigation.
+1. Limited liability company (LLC): An LLC is a formal legal structure that separates personal assets from company debts.
+Its primary benefit is protecting business owners from liability during litigation.
 Under an LLC, business owners are not required to use personal assets to cover company debts.
 Typically, small businesses favor LLCs for this and other reasons.

-2. Partnership or Limited Liability Partnership (LLP): An LLP is a formal legal structure that includes a partnership agreement outlining responsibilities and liabilities.
-The difference between an LLP and an LLC is the designation of a managing partner who is liable for the actions of the partnership.
+2. Partnership or limited liability partnership (LLP): An LLP is a formal legal structure that includes a partnership agreement outlining responsibilities and liabilities.
+The difference between an LLP and an LLC is the designation of a managing partner who is liable for the partnership’s actions.
 Business owners typically favor LLPs when there is more than one business partner.

-3. C Corporation: A C Corporation is a formal legal structure that clearly defines taxation, governance and compliance rules.
-Typically, C Corporations are used for large businesses that seek to attract venture capital.
+3. C Corporation (C-corp): A C-corp is a formal legal structure that clearly defines taxation, governance and compliance rules.
+Typically, C-corps are used for large businesses seeking venture capital.
+[Learn the difference between private equity and venture capital.]

 Bottom LineBottom line